cjianyi/Client-Server-TicTacToe/README.md

 # Client-Server-TicTacToe

 This is Assignment 4 for CSC209.
-I created a Client-Searver based tic tac toe game.
+I created a Client-Server based tic tac toe game.
 To run the program, please download the code and enter the following in the terminal,

 gcc -Wall ticsvr.c